On today’s date in 1860, the Prince of Wales (later King Edward VII) began touring the colonies of British North America.

 Charles Blondin (born Jean Francois Gravelet) was a French acrobat who immigrated to North America, where he was met with large crowds and fame for his incredible feats, which included tightrope walking.
 For his efforts, Blondin’s legacy is spread across Canadian, U.S. and European culture in the form of trade dollars, postcards and even street names.

-In fact, The Great Blondin was featured on the reverse of the 1979 Niagara Falls trade dollar, which was struck in nickel and had a mintage of 40,000.
+In fact, The Great Blondin was featured on the reverse of a 1979 Niagara Falls trade dollar, which was struck in nickel and had a mintage of 40,000 pieces.